Syria plans to join Paris climate agreement, isolating U.S.

 “Now he’ll be isolated from all nations,” he said.

-Trump has said he will pull out of the Paris agreement unless Washington can secure more favourable terms for American businesses and taxpayers.
+Trump has said he will pull out of the Paris agreement unless Washington can secure more favorable terms for American businesses and taxpayers.

 But he has been vague about what that means, especially since the pact gives all nations power to set their own goals.